-I spoke at a conference recently and the speaker after me was Caroline Holt, who I happen to have known for a few years.
+I spoke at a conference a while ago and the speaker after me was Caroline Holt, who I happen to have known for a few years.
 She made a point that was a good reminder to me and I hope it might be to you too.
 It was related to career success and that this phrase should mean whatever you want it to; it doesn’t have to mean getting a promotion.
 It is something that each of us needs to define for ourselves (incidentally Caroline led an excellent session on imposter syndrome, so you can perhaps understand where her statement came from – you can find more about her work here.

 So in this article, I would like to get you think about what career success might mean for you in the coming months, as you reassess where you are at and your goals.
 I wanted to share 7 of the typical areas that I experience my clients wanting to work on, as these might give you some inspiration regarding what is next for you.

 - The obvious one is getting a promotion, planning what a step up would look like for you.
 It might be your boss’s role but if he/she is showing no signs of moving up or out, then you will need to look at other opportunities, which may even be within your current organisation.
 Which role are you aiming at and what do you need to do to have the opportunity to go for it?

 - Moving on from your current organisation – maybe you need a change, perhaps your current organisation isn’t aligned with you and your values or, you can see there will be no role for you in the coming months, whether that be your existing role or the next step.
 What work do you need to do to put yourself into the market – develop your CV, LinkedIn?
 Do you have a job search strategy?
 Are you clear on what you are looking for?
 Click here to watch my ‘Get that Job’ webinar.